 Don’t underestimate your guests

 Close friends and relatives probably aren’t going to be put off by your lack of a grand dining room.
 The holidays are about spending time together, and if the company is enjoyable, the food is good, and the atmosphere is warm, it’s unlikely that guests will mind putting their plates on their laps.

 There are many things that contribute to a holiday ambiance.
 Create a playlist, and set it up to play softly throughout the evening.
 Music can go a long way in creating a warm, inviting environment.

-If you have enough lighting from candles, lamps, and decorative holiday lights to keep the space from feeling smaller, dim the overhead lights for ambiance.
+If you have enough lighting from candles, lamps, and decorative holiday lights to keep the space from feeling smaller, dim the overhead lights for a perfect holiday dinner party ambiance.

 A holiday-themed color scheme adds instant festive flair to any space.
 Consider white tablecloths adorned with red glass beads, low transparent bowls of water with floating red camellia flowers and tea light candles, and gold or silver tableware.

 By creating such a warm holiday atmosphere, you can rest assured that your guests won’t mind being a little cozier, and your only trouble may come with getting them to leave at the end of the night.